arcelioeperez/arcelioeperez/C/README.md

 The `Makefile` is using the `clang++` compiler.
 If you are using the `g++` compiler, make sure to change the `CXX` variable.

+Use the `-S` to see the Assembly Language representation.
+See more about compiler flags [here](https://www.hpc2n.umu.se/documentation/compilers/flags).

 ### Compile using **Make**

 ```